coreyhu/coreyhu/README.md

 ### hi there 👋

-i'm corey, creator of the [Urbanist font project](https://github.com/coreyhu/Urbanist) and a machine learning engineer at nvidia
+i'm corey, creator of the [Urbanist font project](https://github.com/coreyhu/Urbanist) and a machine learning engineer at truera

 🔗 [My website](https://www.coreyhu.com)